Food Bowls For Dogs

-- As with yourself, choose a chew toy with no BPA, dyes or harmful chemicals.
+- As with yourself, choose products with no BPA, dyes, or harmful chemicals.

 - Throws off predictable defecation.

 There aren’t many cons at all.
-The health, behavioral and physical pros are endless and are only limited by your imagination.
+The emotional, medical, behavioral, and physical pros far outweigh the cons and are only limited by your imagination.